ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Compatibility

+- The library `libelektra`, which is a collection of different elektra libraries, is now removed.
+  Users of CMake or pkg-config should not be affected.
+Otherwise change `-lelektra` to `-lelektra-core -lelektra-kdb` or whatever parts of Elektra your application uses. _(Markus Raab)_
 - The conversion functions `elektraKeyTo*` and `elektra*ToString` are now part of the `elektra-ease` library instead of the `elektra-highlevel` library.
 This should not cause any breaking changes since `elektra-highlevel` already depends on `elektra-ease`.
 In addition the header `elektra/conversion.h` is kept for compatibility. _(Klemens Böswirth)_